F47-503/autoemoji/README.md

 With file `data.py` you can exctract all messages from groups with at least 1 reaction.

-It is assumed that your Telegram app's credentials are in `tg_credentials` file ate first 2 lines.
+It is assumed that your Telegram app's credentials are in `tg_credentials` file at first 2 lines.

+`to_csv.py` file will transform data to `pandas.Dataframe` with columns:
+-text, for message's text
+-total, for message's total amount of reactions -column for each reaction with ratio `reaction count / total`